RThaweewat/RThaweewat/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on House analytics, Architecture-related ML.
+- 🔭 I’m currently working on House Analytics, Architecture-related ML.
 - 🌱 I’m currently learning PyTorch Lightning, JAX, Databricks.
 - 👯 I’m looking to collaborate on data science project for good.